 Worcestershire Green Beans

-- 1 TBSP olive oil
+- 2 TBSP olive oil

-- 1/4 tsp kosher salt
+- 1/2 tsp kosher salt

-- 1/4 tsp fresh ground black pepper
+- 1/2 tsp fresh ground black pepper

-- 1/2 lb fresh green beans - washed and trimmed
+- 1 lb fresh green beans - washed and trimmed

-- 1/4 cup chicken stock
+- 1 cup chicken stock

-- 4 tsp Worcestershire sauce
+- 3 TBSP Worcestershire sauce

+Heat a lidded skillet over medium heat.
 Add olive oil and allow to heat for one minute.